j-m-l-e-u/steams_pkg/README.md

 pip3 install -e .
 ```

-Package `steams` has been tested on python 3.8 and 3.9
+Package `steams` has been tested on python 3.10

 Running `steams` with CUDA (v11.3), requires a manual installation of `Pytorch`:
 ```bash